n7tae/ham-dht-tools/README.md

 *get-config-params* is a simple bash script that uses both *dht-spider* and *dht-get* to print most any configuration parameter for all the reflectors found within a connected group.
 For example, you can retrieve the administrative emails of all the reflectors of shared module.

-Using the hypothetical shared group above, we can get the adminstrative emails of each reflector by specifying a starting module and the item of interest:
+Using the hypothetical shared group above, we can get the administrative emails of each reflector by specifying a starting module and the item of interest:

 ```
 me@mycomputer:~/ham-dht-tools$ ./get-config-params m17-mmm a email